Ibrahim Rugova: Post-war

 Despite the political damage suffered by Rugova during the war, he soon regained public esteem and won a decisive victory against his political rivals in the KLA.
 The guerrillas had been welcomed as liberators by Kosovo Albanians but subsequently alienated many by the perception that they were engaging in organised crime, extortion and violence against political opponents and other ethnic groups in Kosovo.
 When elections were held in Kosovo in October 2000, the LDK won a landslide victory with 58% of the vote.
 Its nearest rival, Hashim Thaçi's KLA-linked Democratic Party of Kosovo, polled only 27%.
-On Monday, 4 March 2002, Rugova was appointed president by the Kosovo Assembly, though this only took place at the fourth attempt after lengthy political negotiations.
+On Monday, 4 March 2002, Rugova was appointed president by the Kosovo Assembly.
 Rugova lived to see the Constitution of Kosovo adopted by a freely elected democratic Parliament.

 As the new President of Kosovo – this time formally acknowledged as such by the international community – Rugova continued to campaign for Kosovo's full independence.
 However, he insisted that it had to be achieved by peaceful means and with the agreement of all parties.
 He also pursued a policy of very close relations with the United States, as well as with the European Union.
 His incremental approach was criticised by radicals, but he sought to bring along the supporters of the former KLA; in November 2004, he appointed Ramush Haradinaj, the former commander of the KLA, as Prime Minister.
 The following month, Rugova was again elected president by the Kosovo Assembly.
 Nonetheless, he still encountered violent opposition.
 On 15 March 2005, he escaped —unhurt —an attempted assassination when a bomb exploded in a waste container as his car passed by.

 Rugova demonstrated a number of unusual traits during his time as president.
 He was readily identifiable by the silk neckscarf that he wore as a display of oppression in Kosovo and was known for his habit of giving visitors samples from his rock collection.
 His presents were carefully graded; the size of a crystal could reflect Rugova's feelings about the outcome of a meeting, prompting diplomats to compare notes afterwards about the size of the rocks presented to them.
 He was also a chain-smoker, and it may have been this habit that caused his eventual fatal condition.